keshav787/intro-cnn/README.md

 # Deep Learning with PyTorch

 This repo contains notebooks and related code for Convolutional neural network from Udacity's Deep Learning with PyTorch lesson .
-This lesson appears in our [AI Programming with Python Nanodegree program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).
+This lesson appears in our [Deep Learning Nanodegree by Udacity]( It was a part of Deep learning Nanodegree by [Udacity](https://udacity.com).

 * **mnist_mlp_implementation:** Train an MLP to classify images
 * **cnn-weight-initialization:** Learn how to find good initial weights